GoogleCloudPlatform/gcr-cleaner/README.md

     and create a dedicated service account that has granular permissions on a subset of repositories.

+- `sort_by_upload` - if set to true, will sort images based on upload time stamp (default: false, will sort images based on created time stamp).
+This will affect which images are not deleted based on given `keep` amount.

 - `tag_filter` (_Deprecated_) - This option is deprecated and only exists to
   maintain backwards compatibility with some existing broken behavior.
 You should not use it.
 If specified, any image where **the first tag** matches